emese-meder/Java-Christmas-Tasks/README.md

 * numbers divisible by 3 and 5 return "Fizz" and "Buzz" repectively
 * and that the other numbers are left the same

-The Assert.assertArrayEquals(expected array ,actual array) method was used
+The Assert.assertArrayEquals(expected array, actual array) method was used

 The expected list is ["1", "2", "Fizz", "4", "Buzz", "Fizz", "7", "8", "Fizz", "Buzz", "11", "Fizz", "13", "14", "FizzBuzz"].
 This was entered as a new String array to the method above.

-**Note:** the 9th element had a spelling mistake in it and said "buzz" instead of "Buzz" in the task Readme file.
+**Note:** the 9th element of the expected list had a spelling mistake in it and said "buzz" instead of "Buzz" in the task Readme file.
 I assumed that to be a mistake and fixed it.

-The actual array was then the one created by the FizzBuzz metod (calling at the FizzBuzzGenerator class) with startNumber 1 and endNumber 15.
+The actual array was then the one created by the FizzBuzz method (calling at the FizzBuzzGenerator class) with startNumber 1 and endNumber 15.
 As this method created a list, this was converted to an array using .to Array()

 ## Testing the Code: